cspurin/medical_ct_processing/README.md

 # Medical CT image processing

+The code to use is the pressure integration jupyter notebook.
+This has the automated centering script.
+The other files are for manual selection of centering parameters.

 A Python library for processing and analyzing DICOM images of rock samples in CT scans.

 ## Overview